stevenKlusener/cupla_jar/README.md

 Obviously, if different values are taken for these parameters then less of more duplication is detected.
 We have to apply Cupla on a larger scale, and discuss the results with various experts, before the *typical settings* are determined.
 Note that, following the minimal token length of CPD, it is common to apply a defensive policy, where false positives are avoided at the cost of false negatives.

 On certain occasions we may deviate from this policy, for example in case the possibilities of refactoring a package are analysed, and all forms of duplication should covered.
 Then one may prefer to avoid false negatives at the cost of some false positives.
 In that case we may lower the minimal token length and the minimal pure clone length and increase the gap length.
 This will increase the number of detected clones significantly, although some of them will be related to boilerplate code instead of plain duplication.
 So, when to use which values for the parameters has to be further analysed.

-### Clones that follow the structure
-We would like to see only clones that are consistent with the structure of the code.
-For example, we would like to avoid a clone that starts with the end of one method, followed by the start of the next method.

-In the above example we see a clone that starts with ```...();```, probably it is more intuitive to drop this line entirely from the clone.

 ### Revisiting the tokenizers
 Currently we have one tokenizer, with some refinements for C++, that is applied to various languages.